periode/thesis/notes.md

 - - socio-economically (enterprise, hack, poet)?

 ### object (object of code's discourse)
-- what is code trying to make visible (following deleuze on bacon)? forces? hysteria? time? space? can it, even? how (semiotically and aesthetically)?
+- what is code trying to make visible (following deleuze on bacon)? forces? hysteria? time? space? can it, even? how (semiotically and aesthetically)? -> making the thought process visible
 - how does the creative/aesthetic use of code start to involve the rest of the world rather than simply the self-reference?

 ---